1. The Prostate Gland: Function and Importance

 Hormonal Regulation

 Hormones play a crucial role in maintaining prostate health.
 Lycopene may help regulate hormone levels, particularly testosterone, which is known to influence prostate growth and function.
-By supporting hormonal balance, Lycopene may contribute to overall prostate health.
+By supporting hormonal balance, lycopene may contribute to overall prostate health.

 Cell Cycle Regulation

 Lycopene has been found to influence the cell cycle, which is the series of events that cells go through as they grow and divide.
-By regulating the cell cycle, Lycopene may help prevent the uncontrolled growth of prostate cells, which can lead to prostate enlargement or cancer.
+By regulating the cell cycle, lycopene may help prevent the uncontrolled growth of prostate cells, which can lead to prostate enlargement or cancer.

 Apoptosis Induction